ZzzSleepyy/IoT-Based-Arduino-ESP32CAM-Waste-Segregator/README.md

 2. **INFORMATION**
     - You do not need WiFi and Python to both run the EdgeImpulse.
-    - Take note that the EdgeImpulse only depends on how you taught it, it wont be accurate unless you train it.
+    - Take note that the EdgeImpulse only depends on how you taught, it wont be accurate unless you train it.
     - // Coming soon